aldenfairley-catalyst/CardForge/CJ_GRAPH_SPEC.md

 - Graph IR currently lives in React state (in-memory) and is exported with the Forge Project JSON; refresh resets the canvas unless a project is re-imported.
 Validation accepts CJ-GRAPH-1.0 and CJ-GRAPH-1.1, warning when a graph is on an older version.

 ## React Flow adapter (Phase A2)
-- Canvas state uses `useNodesState` / `useEdgesState` for stable selection (editing config no longer deselects).
+- Canvas state uses `useNodesState` / `useEdgesState` with `selectedNodeId` derived from `onSelectionChange`; config edits patch only the active node to avoid rebuilding arrays (selection stays stable while typing).
-- React Flow node data: `{ nodeType, config, pinsCache }` and the `selected` flag is controlled by local inspector state.
+- React Flow node data: `{ nodeType, config, pinsCache }` and selection is owned by React Flow’s controlled state plus the inspector’s `selectedNodeId`.
 - Graph export/import is round-tripped from React Flow state → CJ-GRAPH-1.x and back; imports repopulate pinsCache on load.
 - Unknown node types render as explicit error nodes on the canvas to expose registry drift, because the single `GraphNode` renderer pulls labels/pins straight from the registry for every node type.
 - Palette clicks instantiate new nodes with `getDefaultConfig(nodeType)`; dynamic pin ids are cached immediately for reconciliation.

 ## Config inspector (Phase A2)
 - Selecting a node opens a schema-driven config form.
-Fields are generated from `configSchema` (string, number, integer, boolean, enum) with min/max clamping and required hints.
+Fields are generated from `configSchema` (string, number, integer, boolean, enum) with min/max clamping and required hints; IF nodes, for example, render `elseIfCount` as an integer input with inline required status.
 The renderer lives in `src/components/NodeConfigForm.tsx` and reuses helpers in `src/lib/nodes/configSchema.ts` for default merging, coercion, and validation.
 - Supported `configSchema` facets (A2 subset): `properties`, `required`, property `type` (string/number/integer/boolean), `enum`, `default`, `minimum`, `maximum`, `title`, `description`.
-Nested objects/arrays/oneOf are out of scope for A2 and fall back to the JSON debug view.
+Nested objects/arrays/oneOf are out of scope for A2 and fall back to the JSON debug view; the “Node JSON (debug)” tab always mirrors the raw `data`.
 - Numeric fields treat blank input as “reset to default” (or `undefined` if no default) instead of forcing zero, while still clamping to min/max when present.
 - Inspector tabs: Config, Pins (debug view of `materializePins`), and Node JSON (read-only `data` payload including `config` + `pinsCache`).
 - Editing config keeps selection stable and immediately re-renders dynamic pins.